mattpolicastro/The-Smart-phone--Self/Chapter One/Chapter One.md

 # Introduction

-The world which Marx describe in his writing is obviously different from our own.
+The world which Marx describes in his writing is obviously and markedly different from our own.
 However, the ideas he elaborated then are absolutely essential to understanding our own society now.
 While many of the specifics have changed, Marx's broad strokes regarding alienation, oppression, and conflict remain undoubtedly true today.
 By examining the work of later theorists—Gramsci, Baudrillard, and Aglietta, primarily—I hope to build a narrative explaining our relatively fraught relationship with computers and information technology.
 For the purposes of this study, the smartphone will be the most commonly cited point of reference [the smartphone is quickly becoming the most-often used computing device for the vast majority of the world, and, as such, is perhaps the most relatable].
 While the creators of the computer saw it as a tool of empowerment and even liberation, the layperson sees it as mundane or even as a malignant presence.
 Our current condition was brought about by the confluence of three historical trends as identified by Marx:

 *a) the alienation and objectification of the individual*